-A stay at an inpatient treatment facility includes a range of intensive treatment sessions daily from addiction professionals.
+A stay at an inpatient treatment facility includes a range of daily intensive treatment sessions from addiction professionals.
 This can be a good option for your employee or coworker if he or she is experiencing severe withdrawal, has co-occurring medical or mental health diagnoses, has unsuccessfully tried treatment before, doesn’t have a strong support system, or could be a danger to themselves or others.

-For employees or coworkers whose responsibilities at home don’t allow them to attend inpatient treatment, or for those who have already completed inpatient care, outpatient treatment allows a person to live at home and go to work while receiving ongoing treatment several times a week at a facility.
+For employees or coworkers whose responsibilities at home don’t allow them to attend inpatient treatment, or who have already completed inpatient care, outpatient treatment allows a person to live at home and go to work while receiving ongoing treatment several times a week at a facility.

 Finding the Right Rehab Program

 With so many choices available, finding the right program for your coworker or employee can be overwhelming.
 Here are a few things to consider when looking at the various options:

 - Check for current accreditations and licenses, including staff qualifications and patient-to-staff ratios.

 - Find out if the facility offers medications, including those to ease acute withdrawal and FDA-approved treatment medications for opioid and alcohol addiction.

 - Ask about the types of therapies used.
 A quality program will include evidence-based treatments that are proven to be effective, such as cognitive-behavioral therapy, motivational interviewing, and more.